 - Bring what makes you feel centered for worship. – Maybe that’s a warm cup of tea or hot cocoa, a pen & paper for doodling, or a candle to light as we worship together.

-- Digital Bulletin – We also recommend pulling this digital bulletin up on your phone, or in a different tab, so you can follow along with worship.
+- Digital Bulletin – We also recommend pulling this digital bulletin up in a different tab, so you can follow along with worship.

 Welcome to Worship

 Prelude – Again + Again by The Many